BlueAlder/samcalamos.me/content/posts/dvdf/puppet-v3/index.md

 This challenge is the third "puppet" challenge relating to Uniswap Pools and is very similar to Puppet V2, so I will not be covering the basic Uniswap concepts but will be focusing on the Uniswap V3 concepts related to this challenge.
-To catchup I reccomend watching my [YouTube video on Puppet V2](https://www.youtube.com/watch?v=M9s8wWOP9LU) (at the start of the video I also reccomend watching Puppet V1)
+To catchup I recommend watching my [YouTube video on Puppet V2](https://www.youtube.com/watch?v=M9s8wWOP9LU) (at the start of the video I also recommend watching Puppet V1)

 ## Challenge Overview